ferrocene/ferrocene/ferrocene/doc/safety-manual/src/options.rst

 CLI options that impact code generation and can create unsafe conditions are tagged with a caution note.
-A CLI option or one of its arguments may be outside the scope of the Ferrocene |iso_ref| qualification, in which case the CLI option or argument must not be used in a safety critical context.
+A CLI option or one of its arguments may be outside the scope of the Ferrocene qualification, in which case the CLI option or argument must not be used in a safety critical context.
 For convenience to the end user, these limitations are provided directly in the CLI caution note when applicable.